 Online Biology, Chemistry, French, & Spanish Placement Exams

-|July 31||Evaluate the Student Health Insurance Plan and Decide Whether to Waive||The Harvard University Student Health Program is comprised of the Student Health Fee (required of all undergraduates and guarantees access to most medical services) and the Student Health Insurance Plan.
-Since Massachusetts requires all enrolled students to have health insurance, undergraduates are automatically enrolled in the Student Health Insurance Program, which may be waived if another form of insurance offers the same or comparable coverage.
+|July 31||Evaluate the Student Health Insurance Plan and Decide Whether to Waive||The Harvard University Student Health Program is comprised of the Student Health Fee (required of all undergraduates and guarantees access to most medical services including internal medicine and specialty care) and the Student Health Insurance Plan (provides major medical coverage throughout the United States and abroad).
+Since Massachusetts requires all enrolled students to have health insurance, undergraduates are automatically enrolled in and charged for the Student Health Insurance Program, which may be waived if another form of insurance offers the same or comparable coverage.
 Students and families should review coverage and, if applicable, waive the Harvard insurance.
 Waivers are not automatically renewed and must be completed either each term or academic year.
 Dental insurance is available; enrollment and renewal are not automatic.|

 ||Verification of eligibility takes at least two weeks after NCAA receives documentation; therefore registration prior to attending Harvard is imperative.
 Required only for freshmen wishing to compete on a varsity or junior varsity intercollegiate team.
-Those wishing to compete for men’s crew, women’s rugby, men’s and women’s squash, and men’s and women’s sailing do not need to register with the NCAA.|
+Those wishing to compete for men’s crew, men’s and women’s squash, and men’s and women’s sailing do not need to register with the NCAA.|

-|Aug 15||Pay Fall Charges||A link to your student account will be sent to your Harvard email address in mid-July.
+|Aug 15||Pay Fall Tuition and Charges||A link to your student account will be sent to your Harvard email address in mid-July.
 Parents and others may view the account and pay charges if established as delegates.|

-|Aug 22||Move-in Day for the Class of 2021||Most freshmen will move in on August 22; those participating in pre-orientation will arrive on the date specified by the program.
+|Aug 27||Move-in Day for the Class of 2022||Most freshmen will move in on August 27; those participating in pre-orientation will arrive on the date specified by the program.
 All students must be in residence by 3:00 pm; required orientation activities for students begin at 7:00 pm.
 Move-in instructions will be emailed in late July, and programming will be offered for families during the day.
 Families should depart in the evening.|

-|Complete Athletic Interest Form||For students who wish to contact varsity coaches and discuss athletic interests.|
+|Aug 31||Athletic Interest Form||For students who wish to contact varsity coaches and discuss athletic interests.|